Summary

 • array - The array or array to process.

-• lambda - The lambda function to apply to each row.
+• function - The function to apply to each row.

 How to use

-The Excel BYROW function applies a LAMBDA function to each row in array and returns one result per row as a single array.
+The Excel BYROW function applies a function to each row in array and returns one result per row in a single array.
 The purpose of BYROW is to process data in an array or range in a "by row" fashion.
 For example, if BYROW is given an array with 10 rows, BYROW will return an array with 10 results.
-The calculation performed on each column is provided by a custom LAMBDA function.
+The calculation performed on each row can be a stock function like SUM, COUNT, etc., or a custom LAMBDA function designed to operate on row values.
+BYROW can accept an abbreviated "eta lamba" syntax for simple operations like SUM, as explained below.

-Note: in the formula above, we use the variable name "row" in the LAMBDA function for clarity.
+Note: in the examples above, we use the variable name "row" in the LAMBDA function for clarity.
 However, you are free to use whatever name you like.

 {432;440;403;455;479;433;426;463;407;431;519}